Is the Man Who Is Tall Happy?: Release

 Originally titled Is the Man Who Is Tall Happy?: An Animated Conversation with Noam Chomsky, it was first screened on 12 February 2013 at the Massachusetts Institute of Technology.
 The film had its European premiere in the Panorama section of the 64th Berlin International Film Festival.

 Reception

 Reviews

-Rotten Tomatoes reports that 92% of critics gave the film a positive review, based upon a sample of 36, with an average score of 7.2 out of 10.
+Rotten Tomatoes reports that 92% of critics gave the film a positive review, based upon a sample of 38, with an average score of 7.2 out of 10.
+According to the site's critical consensus, "An unlikely pairing of form and style, Michel Gondry's Is the Tall Man Happy? [sic] successfully gives Noam Chomsky's philosophical musings an expressive canvas with a delightfully anarchic animation style."
 Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, gave the film an average score of 76 based on 16 reviews.